guico-mo/guico-mo/README.md

 # Hi there! 👋
-I'm Guilherme Correia, into all tech things.
+I’m **Guilherme Correia** — a tech enthusiast who loves building, experimenting, and learning new things every day.

 ## 🌎 About Me
-- 📍 From Brazil.
+- 📍 From **Brazil**
-- 👨🏻‍💻 Currently pursuing Systems Analysis at Nobre University Center.
+- 🎓 Currently pursuing a **degree in Systems Analysis** at *Nobre University Center*
-## 🚀 Skilled with
-1. **Frontend Development:**
-   - HTML, CSS & JavaScript
-2. **Backend Development:**
-   - Java
-3. **Databases:**
-   - MySQL & PostgreSQL
-4. **Other Tools and Technologies:**
-   - Docker
-   - Git
-## 📫 Let's Connect!
+- 💡 Passionate about technology, innovation, and solving problems through code

+## 🤝 Let’s Connect
-Feel free to explore my repositories and don't hesitate to reach out for collaboration or just a friendly chat!
+Explore my repositories, leave a ⭐ if you like something, and don’t hesitate to reach out — I’m always open to collaboration, ideas, and a good tech chat!

-Thanks for stopping by! 🚀
+🚀 *Thanks for stopping by!*